mjaschen/collmex/README.md

 # Collmex API PHP SDK

 This library provides a wrapper for the Collmex API.
 It's not complete yet, some record types (and maybe some features) are missing.

-Please create a Pull Request if you've implemented a new type/feature or create Issues for bugs/feature requests.
+Please create a pull request if you have implemented a new type/feature or create issues for bugs/feature requests.

 There is (or least should be…) a *Type* class for every Collmex record type ("Satzart").
 Currently only the base types (`MESSAGE`, `LOGIN`, `NEW_OBJECT_ID`) and a few normal record types are implemented:

 - `ABO_GET`
 - `CMXABO`